adrienjoly/adrienjoly.github.io/slides/testing/slides.md

 # What is automated testing for

+- goal: make sure (and prove) that the software works as expected
+- tests are like sex in high school
 - legacy code = code without tests

+???

-- legacy code is hard and dangerous to maintain, because of lack of tests
+legacy code is hard and dangerous to maintain, because of lack of tests

 ---
 class: dbl-size, middle